kevinfrei/EMP/README.md

 - **render** Add playlist view that looks like Albums/Artists view
 - **render** Improve the Search view a bit
 - **render** Make a miniplayer!
-- **main** Update data from file metadata (overriding filename acquisition)
-  - Save this stuff between runs, as it's going to be _s l o w_.
 - **both** MediaInfo/Metadata editing!
   - Support adding album covers
   - File name vs. metadata difference cleanup (this would be _awesome_)